-Bitter radicchio is mellowed out by roasting in the oven and then is served with a bright and light version of green goddess dressing.
-It is a simple enough salad to serve any night of the week, but impressive enough to serve to company.
+For this Radicchio Salad, radicchio is perfectly roasted in the oven and then served with a bright and light version of green goddess dressing.
+This radicchio salad is simple enough to serve any night of the week, but impressive enough to serve to company.

 How to Roast Radicchio